The latest update to this website was at 514am Thursday (HST)

 https://www.weather.gov/images/hfo/satellite/Hawaii_IR_loop.gif

-Variable clouds over the islands…higher clouds southeast
+Variable low clouds over the islands…higher clouds moving up from the southwest

 https://radar.weather.gov/ridge/standard/HAWAII_loop.gif